info-201a-wi23/final-project-proposal-abigailaiyun/README.md

 > The rise of analytics and data-driven decision making has made significant progress into the world of professional tennis.
 While the sport has traditionally defied standard statistical analysis due to its unique scoring system, varied playing styles, and different court surfaces, the arrival of advanced analytics has opened up new modes of understanding player performance and developing match strategies.
 Major technology firms such as SAP and IBM have partnered with tours, tournaments, and players to provide detailed data analysis.
 Top players like Novak Djokovic and Roger Federer have both found their way into incorporating these techniques into their preparations.
 However, reactions from players remain mixed, with some cautiously assessing the value of analytics (Tandon).

-> This shift towards data-driven approaches isn't limited to professionals; organizations like the USTA have partnered with companies like Playisight to analyze youth players, identify talent, and optimize training programs using data on metrics like distance covered, intensity, and workload (Global Sport Matters).
-This allows coaches to mitigate injuries and enhance performance.
+> This shift towards data-driven approaches isn't limited to professionals; organizations like the USTA (United States Tennis Association) have partnered with companies like Playisight to analyze youth players, identify talent, and optimize training programs using data on metrics like distance covered, intensity, and workload (Global Sport Matters).
+This allows coaches to mitigate injuries while simultaneously striving to enhance performance.

-> Understanding the dynamics of ATP (Association of Tennis Professionals) tennis tournaments can provide valuable insights into player performance and tournament organization.
+> Understanding the dynamics of ATP tennis tournaments can provide valuable insights into player performance and tournament organization.
 Analyzing historical tournament data allows us to identify trends, predict match outcomes, and gain a deeper understanding of the factors influencing player success (Wastcoat).
 While not a global problem per se, it would be interesting to see if data programming and analysis can provide answers to longstanding questions within the tennis community, such as the impact of surface preferences on performance or the significance of high win rates when predicting match outcomes.
 By using this data, we can potentially uncover hidden patterns and new avenues for optimizing player performance.

 2b.
 Works Cited --> (MLA, 8th ed.)